akulsharma1/Illini-Ticket-Hub/README.md

   Aaron:

+    - a

+  Adrian:

+    - a

+  Ritam:

+    - a

+  Akul:

+    - Added transactions table
+    - Integrated transactions table with sales - when a sale occurs it gets added to the transactions table
+    - Cleaned up some transfer/sale helper functions

+Week 5 Progress:

+  Aaron:

     - Added images to eventsView page to help with aesthetics
     - Added sign-out button to all pages
     - fixed various small UI issues for better viewing experience